Updated Reviewed quarterly

 Step 3: Convert NZD to USD

 SPY trades in US dollars.
-Your platform will convert NZD to USD automatically, but compare FX rates:
+Your platform will convert NZD to USD automatically.
+FX margins vary significantly between platforms — see the structured comparison below for the current FX margin on each NZ-accessible broker.

 Step 4: Place Your Order